 Our Fixed Fees

-Our fixed fee for your application for updating a skilled worker visa ranges from £800 + VAT to £1,200 + VAT.
-Our fixed fee will cover all our work on your application for updating your skilled worker visa from inside the UK including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.
+Our fixed fee for your application to update your skilled worker visa ranges from £800 + VAT to £1,200 + VAT.
+Our fixed fee will cover all our work on your application for updating your skilled worker visa from inside the UK, including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.

 Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your application.
 You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the application and it is ready for submission.